zsparal/api-documentation/source/connect/splitting-payments.rst

 .. note:: This feature is currently in closed beta.
 Please contact our partner management team if you are interested in
           testing this functionality with us.

-.. warning:: The split payments feature is not available for third-party payments methods (e.g.: gift cards, Paypal, etc.)
+.. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
-             or captures (e.g.: Klarna slice it, Klarna pay later, etc.)
+             captures (Klarna slice it, Klarna pay later, etc.)

-With Mollie you can distribute and split payments between connected accounts using 'payment routing'.
-This guide will explain how it works.
+With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.

-Splitting payments can be useful if you want to charge your users a fee for payments processed through your app, and cover the Mollie payment fee yourself.
-This way, the fees you negotiated with Mollie will not be visible to your users, since the fees are deducted and invoiced on your platform's Mollie account.
+When using this functionality, your platform will remain the 'owner' of the payment.
+The Mollie fees you negotiated are charged on your account directly, and will not be visible to your connected accounts.
+The chargeback liability also remains on your account.

 Splitting payments can also be useful if you want to control the timing and frequency of your users' settlements from Mollie.

-For simpler use cases, we also offer :doc:`Application fees </connect/application-fees>`.
+For simpler use cases, we offer :doc:`Application fees </connect/application-fees>`.

 Getting started: Connecting an account
 --------------------------------------